technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 - How to get the data of one feature from another?
   - Implement a new feature that demonstrates data exchange between features.
 - Remove dependency to features in store by using registration pattern.
 Currently when removing a feature, it needs to be removed from store.
-- How to use subroute in a feature?
+- How to use subroute in a feature (nested routing)?
 - Describe the role of selectors in features and pages
 - Describe the role of reducers in features and pages
 - Root currently isn't a page (mb we need to reuse it over relations or containers)